 He wasn’t the only Herod to gain New Testament notoriety.
 The Gospels record that his son Herod Antipas was responsible for John the Baptist’s execution, and, in Luke, he played a role in Jesus’ trial.
 In the musical “Jesus Christ Superstar,” it’s this Herod who challenges the Son of God to “walk across my swimming pool.”

-In Matthew, Herod I reacts with fear and violence when the wise men announce a star marking the birth of a new King of the Jews.
+In Matthew, the elder Herod I reacts with fear and violence when the magi announce a star marking the birth of a new King of the Jews.
 He orders his forces to kill all Jewish children age 2 and younger in Bethlehem.

 To this day, Catholics commemorate Herod’s victims on Dec.
 28, the Feast of the Holy Innocents.